phphleb/hleb2-phpstorm-plugin/readme.md

-## HLEB2 Integration into phpStorm
+## HLEB2 Integration into PhpStorm

-A plugin for integrating the HLEB2 framework into the popular IDE phpStorm.
+A plugin for integrating the HLEB2 framework into the popular IDE PhpStorm.

 Supports phpStorm versions >= 2023.2